 The cost of homeschooling is a common issue, and one I completely understand.
 Sometimes it’s just not possible to purchase all the wonderful curriculum out there.
 But never fear: I’ve got a solution!
-There is an easy way to do frugal homeschooling (and dare I say FREE?) with great books.
+There is an easy way to do frugal (and FREE) homeschooling with great books.

 The first thing you must understand is that when a person can read, they can learn anything.
 Reading instruction is foundational to all education.
 This is why I make this top priority with my students.
 It’s the first and only thing I teach them at the beginning of their education.
 Once they can read independently, there is no limit to what they can learn!

 One of the most common requests I get (and see all over social media) is for free homeschool programs.
 Well, look no further than your local library.
 Sometimes (not always), free homeschooling means a sacrifice in quality.
 But with a stack of great books, it is quite the opposite.
 So let’s get started!

 What do I mean by “using books?”
 Basically, this means that you will draw all sorts of use from the books you have at home, or books from the library.
 They can be used for the information in them, the language, vocabulary, spelling, grammar, and more.
 The only other thing you would need is paper and pencils.

 Start with a Bible, a dictionary, and perhaps an atlas and thesaurus.
 The internet is great, but not at all necessary.
 Next, peruse what you have at home.
 Children’s stories, picture books, novels, non-fiction…all of it works!
 Short on your own home library?
 Go to your public library.